ThisIsJeron/fluffyduck/backend/conversational-ai-gemini-twilio/README.md

 └── README.md
 ```

-## Testing
+## Testing / Demo Flow

-1. Call your Twilio phone number
+1. Call your Twilio number from any phone.
-2. Speak into the phone
+2. Speak – Twilio streams µ-law audio to the server, which forwards it to Gemini.
-3. Listen for Gemini's response
+3. Gemini responds; the server transcodes the 24 kHz PCM back to µ-law and Twilio plays it to you in real time.

+Try interrupting Gemini mid-sentence – the Live-API will cancel the generation and listen again.

 ## Integration with FluffyDuck